alramirezca/ATRACKCS/README.md

 ```
 ## tests

-To validate installation, issue a new Python session and run
+To validate installation, issue a new Python session and run:

 ```
 import atrackcs